nchursin/git-author-switcher/README.md

 Please note that the app supports several users to be active for pair programming cases.

 Currently there's no user deletion capability.
-To delete user you need to go to the `app/Resources` and remove user from `userConfig.json` file
+To delete user you need to go to the `app/Resources` and remove user from `userConfig.json` file.

+Thanks Codeborne guys for the idea.